 Rich and sweet pears and the dense crumb of the cake pair perfectly for either an afternoon treat or a decadent dessert.
 Better still, this cake is super easy to make but will always have you looking like a pro in the kitchen.

 150g butter, at room temperature, plus extra for greasing

 1 ½ cups flour

-1 tsp ground ginger
+1 tsp mixed spice

 ½ tsp cinnamon

 As you can probably tell, we are very social but the fun isn’t only limited to celebrities!
-You can follow us on Instagram, Facebook, Twitter, Pinterest and Tumblr.
+You can follow us on Instagram, Facebook, Twitter and Pinterest.